Descolada/Acc-v2/README.md

     Highlight(showTime:=unset, color:="Red", d:=2)
         Highlights the element for a chosen period of time Possible showTime values:
-            Unset: removes the highlighting
+            Unset - highlights for 2 seconds, or removes the highlighting 0 - Indefinite highlighting.
+If the element object gets destroyed, so does the highlighting.
-            0: Indefinite highlighting
+            Positive integer (eg 2000) - will highlight and pause for the specified amount of time in ms Negative integer - will highlight for the specified amount of time in ms, but script execution will continue "clear" - removes the highlight unconditionally
-            Positive integer (eg 2000): will highlight and pause for the specified amount of time in ms Negative integer: will highlight for the specified amount of time in ms, but script execution will continue color can be any of the Color names or RGB values d sets the border width
+        color can be any of the Color names or RGB values d sets the border width
     Click(WhichButton:="left", ClickCount:=1, DownOrUp:="", Relative:="")